Significant Phase II Breakthrough for Akeso's Ivonescimab in NSCLC

 Akeso's Promising Results with Ivonescimab for Lung Cancer

-Details of the Phase II Study
+Overview of the Phase II Study

-Comparison of Treatment Responses
+Evaluation of Treatment Responses

-Safety Profile and Event-Free Survival Emerging Data
+Safety Profile and Emerging Event-Free Survival Data

-About Ivonescimab and Its Unique Mechanism
+Understanding Ivonescimab and Its Unique Mechanism

-Global Licensing and Ongoing Studies
+Global Licensing and Ongoing Research

 Future Directions and Clinical Trials